JavaScript is required

 How to say sorry and apologize in Italian - Banner

-So you bumped into someone on the street in Rome, or maybe you need to apologize for being late to dinner with your Italian host family.
+What if you bumped into someone on the street in Rome, or maybe you need to apologize for being late to dinner with your Italian host family?
 Whatever the situation, knowing how to say sorry in Italian is pretty essential for anyone learning the language or traveling through Italy.
 The good news?
 Italian has several ways to apologize depending on who you're talking to and how serious the situation is.
 Let's break down all the different phrases you'll need, from casual apologies to more formal expressions.

 The most common way to say sorry in Italian is "scusa" for informal situations.
 You'd use this with friends, family, or people your age.
 It's the go-to apology when you accidentally step on someone's foot or need to get someone's attention.